Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Solution Scale and Pricing.md

 Depending on the scenario for which the solution is used, usage may vary in terms of volume of incoming events and/or frequency at which the results are expected.
 Based on your scenario, solution can be customized further as below.

+## Pipeline Frequency Settings

+By default, solution is configured to produce results every 15 minutes.
+This frequency can be customized based on scenario, for example to run once daily.
+This can be achieved by modifying scheduler settings in Azure Data Factory in the deployed solution.
+More details on Azure Data Factory scheduler settings can be found [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-scheduling-and-execution/).

 ## Compute Resource Settings

 ### Time to live for on-demand HDInsight Cluster